 This means that even for NCache, there are no “master” or “slave” nodes in the cluster.
 There is a “primary coordinator” node that is the senior most node.
 And if it goes down, the next senior most node automatically becomes the primary coordinator.
 All of this happens without any interruption to the client operations.

 To top it off, NCache officially supports providers for different important third party libraries such as

 - Entity Framework Cache

 - NHibernate 2nd level Cache

 - ASP Session and View State Caching.

-If you’re interested in considering NCache as an AppFabric alternative then please download the AppFabric to NCache Whitepaper where the possible ways to migrate are discussed which include using NCache Enterprise or for zero cost migration the NCache open source.
+If you’re interested in considering NCache as an AppFabric alternative then please download the AppFabric to NCache Whitepaper where the possible ways to migrate are discussed which include using NCache Enterprise or for zero cost migration, NCache Open Source.
 It also discusses the difference between how AppFabric and NCache are configured.

-In short, NCache presents a wide range of features which business use and require in their .NET Applications.
+In short, NCache presents a wide range of features which businesses use and require in their .NET Applications.